Causal Document-Grounded Dialogue Pre-training: Methodology

 \subsubsection{Causally-complete WikiDialog}

-Wikipedia is an abundant source of high-quality articles, many of which are written or edited by experts who have invested significant time and effort in making their discourse clear, accurate and addressing potential readers' questions~\cite{chen2017reading}.
-One essential characteristic of Wikipedia is that each page focuses on describing a specific entity, and each paragraph within the page is a cohesive piece of information about that entity, which can be viewed as a summary of a conversation discussing the entities.
-Thus, Wikipedia can be naturally converted into a two-person DocGD conversation between a user and an imagined agent.
+Wikipedia offers a wealth of excellent articles, often authored or edited by experts who have invested considerable time and effort into ensuring clarity, accuracy, and addressing readers' queries.
+A distinctive feature of Wikipedia is that each page is dedicated to describing a specific entity.
+Therefore, when a user inquires about one entity from an agent, the corresponding page can be considered as the source of information for the agent's response.

-In this study, we consider a paragraph, denoted as $d=(e_1,e_2,\dots,e_m)$, consisting of $m$ sentences.
-Each sentence in the paragraph is treated as evidence $e$, corresponding to an agent's response in an $m$-round dialogue.
-To complete the dialogue, we employ a dialogue inpainter~\cite{dai2022dialog} to generate the missing user utterances, which are interleaved with the agent's responses.
-Typically, the dialog inpainter generates a pseudo session $s_{\text{inpainter}} = (u_1, e_1, u_2, e_2, ..., u_m, e_m)$, where $u_i$ is the $i$-th generated utterance for the user and $e_i$ is used as the response for the agent\footnote{We refer readers to the original paper for more details.}.
-For our causally-complete Wiki data, we first copy the first two turns from the inpainter, $s = (u_1, e_1, u_2, e_2)$.
-For the third turn, we randomly select one turn from the remaining turns to serve as the utterance and the grounding knowledge, respectively.
-Notably, to make the target response more natural, we utilize a well-trained paraphrase model to rewrite the evidence $e_3$ as the agent's response $r_3$, where $s = (u_1, e_1, u_2, e_2, u_3, r_3)$.
-Finally, we acquire the dialogue context $c=(u_1, e_1, u_2, e_2, u_3)$, and the response $r_3$ paraphrased from the evidence $e_3$.
+We utilize this property to convert Wikipedia into two-person DocGD.
+Given a page, denoted as $d=(e_1,e_2,\dots,e_m)$, consisting of $m$ sentences, each sentence is treated as evidence $e$, representing an agent's response in an $m$-round dialogue.
+To complete the dialogue, we employ a dialogue inpainter~\cite{dai2022dialog} (see~\ref{inpainter}) to generate missing user utterances, which are interleaved with the agent's responses.
+The inpainter generates a pseudo session $s_{\text{inpainter}} = (u_1, e_1, u_2, e_2, ..., u_m, e_m)$, where $u_i$ is the $i$-th generated utterance for the user, and $e_i$ is used as the agent's response.
+In our causally-complete WikiDialog, we first copy the first two turns from the inpainter.
+For the third turn, we randomly select one turn from the remaining turns as the utterance and grounding knowledge.
+To enhance naturalness, we employ a well-trained paraphrase model (see~\secref{paraphraser}) to rewrite the evidence $e_3$ into the agent's response $r_3$, creating the dialogue sequence $s = (u_1, e_1, u_2, e_2, u_3, r_3)$.
+The dialogue context $c=(u_1, e_1, u_2, e_2, u_3)$, while the response $r_3$ is a paraphrased rendition of the evidence $e_3$.

 \textbf{Remark.} Why is the above construction causally complete?
-First, the evidence $e$ is an exact sentence in the document $d$, and the dialogue context $c$ is generated by the dialogue inpainter based on $e$, so the evidence $e$ can be uniquely determined in $d$ by $c$, that is, $e$ is the effect of $\{c,d\}$ .
+First, the evidence $e$ is an exact sentence in the document $d$, and the dialogue context $c$ is generated by the dialogue inpainter based on $e$, so the evidence $e$ can be uniquely determined in $d$ by $c$, that is, $e$ is the effect of $\{c,d\}$.
 Considering response $r$ is a paraphrase of $e$, so $e$ is the direct cause of $r$, and the causal paths $c\rightarrow r$ and $d\rightarrow r$ can also be implicitly established.